 ALEXANDER « BUCK » CHOQUETTE, GOLD FINDER

-Finally!
-Here is the French translation of an unedited document – because it was not published by its author Henry W. Clark – and which tells of the thrilling life story of Alexander “Buck” Choquette.
-An ancestor of the Choquette families, unknown until now, who consecrated his life in search of and… of finding gold way before others did, the true pioneer of the Klondike.
+Henry W. Clark tells of the thrilling life story of Alexander “Buck” Choquette, an ancestor of the Choquette families, unknown until now, who consecrated his life in search of and… of finding gold way before others did, the true pioneer of the Klondike.
 The original English document entitled Buck Choquette Stampeder© (153 stencilled leaflets) may be obtained at the Rasmuson Library at the Alaska University in Fairbanks or at the Wrangell Library in Alaska.

 Buck Choquette (centre) in Dawson in 1897, one year